open-innovations/bods-archive/README.md

 `${BODSARCHIVE}/timetables/YYYY/MM/DD/itm_REGION_NAME_gtfs_YYMMDD.zip`

-This script can be run from as a cronjob once a day.
+This script can be run as a cronjob once a day.
 Edit cron with:

 ```
 crontab -e